isso-comments/isso/docs/CONFIGURATION.rst

 without manual intervention.
 But you can chain Isso to support multiple websites on different domains.

-The following example uses `gunicorn <http://gunicorn.org/>`_ as WSGI server (you can use uWSGI as well).
-It is *not* possible to run the isso executable for multiple sites.
+The following example uses `gunicorn <http://gunicorn.org/>`_ as WSGI server ( you can use uWSGI as well).
 Let's say you maintain two websites, like foo.example and other.foo:

 .. code-block:: bash